scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 * snap start 'nextcloud'
 * find snapshot in `/var/lib/snapd/snapshots` and move to wherever

-this works fine as weekly automatic (cronjob as root) job and has the added convenience of easy Snap transfer to different server when needed. thus always 4 weeks of snap snapshots on backup media.
+This works fine as weekly automatic (cronjob as root) job and has the added convenience of easy Snap transfer to different server when needed. thus always 4 weeks of Snap snapshots on backup media.

-snap snapshots may be scripted, see example below
+Snap snapshots may be scripted, see example below

 ---

-### rotating Nextcloud-snap snapshots script to media incl. logging:
+### Rotating Nextcloud-snap snapshots script to media incl. logging:

 1\. create mount directory for media in `/media` or `/mnt`